meilisearch/documentation/create/faq.md

 - The number of different words present in the dataset

 :::tip
 Beware heavily multi-lingual datasets and datasets with many unique words, such as IDs or URLs, as they can slow search speed and greatly increase database size.
-If you do have ID or URL fields, [make them non-searchable](/reference/api/searchable_attributes.md#update-searchable-attributes) unless they're useful as search criteria.
+If you do have ID or URL fields, [make them non-searchable](/reference/api/searchable_attributes.md#update-searchable-attributes) unless they are useful as search criteria.
 :::

 ### Search Speed